dotnet/docs-maui/docs/android/internals/java-interop.md

 ### JNI requirements

 The JNI specifies a [series of rules](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/spec/design.html#resolving_native_method_names) that govern how the native symbol name is constructed.
-This enables a mapping of object-oriented Java code (with its package names, class names and overloadable methods) into the lowest common denominator C code.

 A native method name is concatenated from the following components:

 - Each symbol starts with the `Java_` prefix.
 - A mangled *fully qualified class name*.